 Bad: Don't just say you'd be an asset to the team.
 Explain why.

 6. What has been your biggest obstacle or problem at work and how have you overcome it?

 Use an example that relates to the job you're going for.

 Good: A customer at the record store you worked at was not happy the store had sold out of a new album and was threatening to buy it online.
-You solved it by asking the manager to order extra copies, and suggested that in future the manager could order extra stock of the store's top five releases.
+You solved it by asking the manager to order extra copies, and suggested that in future the manager could order extra stock of the latest top five releases.

 Bad: Don't say that you've never had an obstacle.
 Everybody has.

 7. Where do you see yourself in five years?

 Employers want to know how the job lines up with your ambitions and values, and whether you're likely to stick around or leave after a few months.
 If you're not sure what the future holds, that's OK - you can say the position will help you decide.